nwenhui/ee4210-ca2/readme.txt

     gcc -o s1 s1_tcp.c
 3. To run the TCP server S1, use the command:
     ./s1 <port number>
-4. Open up a browser of your choice and go to localhost:<port number> to start a HTTP connection with server.
+4. Open up a browser of your choice on the same device and go to localhost:<port number> to start a HTTP connection with server.
 5. Enter something in the textbox and watch it appear after clicking enter!
 6. Close the client by closing the web browser.
 7. To close the server, use CTRL + C in the terminal window that the server is running on.